-People often accuse me of being horrid about the current range of Jaguars and it’s true that I have on occasion been vocally critical of them.
-‘Why?’ they plead, as they pin me by the shirtfront against the most convenient stout object, before regaling me with tales of aluminium intensive body structures, handling-biased chassis dynamics and, well that’s about as much as they can muster generally.
-I’ve said rather a lot on this subject in the past – (‘yes we know’, they chorus) – but just for the purposes of clarity, and to reiterate, my issues with the current crop of JLR’s Jaguar-branded saloons and crossovers are as follows:
+People often accuse me of being overly critical about the current range of Jaguars and it’s true that I have been at times unsparingly harsh.
+I’ve said rather a lot on this subject in the past, but just for the purposes of clarity, and to reiterate, my issues with the current crop of JLR’s Jaguar-branded saloons and crossovers are as follows:

-Gloomy, charmless (and poorly finished) interior ambience.
+A gloomy and charmless interior ambience.
 (XJ excepted)

 A repudiation of over 50 years of chassis engineering heritage – (a much-praised handling bias combined with peerless refinement, ride comfort and NVH suppression) – for a harsh-riding, non-compliant, Germanic dynamic package.

-The near impossibility of specifying a pleasant petrol-engine apart from some low-volume, fire-breathing multi-cylinder thing that pops and farts on the over-run.
+The near impossibility of specifying a pleasant petrol-engine apart from some low-volume, fire-breathing multi-cylinder unit.

 A focus upon the fleet market, with all facets optimised to the all important CO2 and BIK figures.